 - Target market.
 Do you want to target a specific niche market or focus on a general, mainstream market?

 - Pricing.
 Does your brand offer high-end products or services or the best-buy deals?
 Defining this is what sets you apart from your competitors.

 - Community involvement.
 Contributing to the greater good of your community can help you boost brand awareness, build a long-lasting relationship with your audience, and improve your bottom line.
-55% of consumers are more willing to spend more when making a purchase from socially responsible brands.
+Consumers are more willing to spend more when making a purchase from socially responsible brands.